-Children and teenagers with ALL are treated in the Hematology-oncology department.
+Children with acute lymphocytic leukemia are treated in the hematology-oncology department.